 Mailing List:If you would like to receive class email messages, such as a reminder when a new term is about to start, please enter you email address at the top of this page and click "Join Mailing List" - you can unsubscribe at any time by replying to any message, indicating that you wish to unsubscribe.

-Visiting Dublin:If you are visiting Dublin, whether from abroad or elsewhere in Ireland, you are very welcome to join us any Tuesday night.
+Visiting Dublin:If you are visiting Dublin, whether from abroad or elsewhere in Ireland, you are very welcome to join us.
 The class provides a relaxed and friendly environment in which to enjoy the fun of Irish set dancing.
 The class runs each year from mid-September until the last Tuesday in May the following year.

 See you at the Ceili